viansebastian/FEKDI-BI/README.md

 ## FEKDI-BI

-In this participation, we built a process modeling AI Engine named Tanwira.
+In this Fekdi Bank Indonesia competition participation, we built a Process Modeling AI Engine named Tanwira.
 Tanwira aims to detect inefficiencies in an organizational process.

 Should you be interested in discussions regarding this topic, feel free to inquire me!